|Applies To||RSA Product Set: RSA Identity Governance & Lifecycle|

 su: cannot set user id: Resource temporarily unavailable

-This can happen logging in directly as the oracle user, or with the command su - oracle.
+This error occurs when logging in directly as the oracle user, or when using the su - oracle command.

-To check on used threads that would affect the outlined settings, use these commands
+To check on used threads that would affect the above settings, execute this command as the root user:

-You will notice that your number of threads has reached the limit for NPROC set in /etc/security/limits.conf.
+You will notice that your number of threads has reached the hard limit for nproc set in the /etc/security/limits.conf file.

 |Resolution||As mentioned, this issue may have different root causes, which require separate analysis.|

-In this case, setting the parallel server process numbers back to default fixed the problem:
+In this case, setting the parallel server process numbers back to their default values fixed the problem.